Tak-Iwamoto/rusty-gql/docs/src/types/index.md

 # Types
-rusty-gql generates Rust codes from a Graphql schema.
+rusty-gql generates graphql types as Rust codes from schemas.